travis-infrastructure/terraform-stuff/README.md

-# terraform-stuff

-zOMG it's Terraform stuff!
+# This Repo has been Depcrecated

 ## Status

-This repo is in the process of being replaced by [terraform-config](https://github.com/travis-infrastructure/terraform-config).
+This repo is now deprecated.
+Please go to [terraform-config](https://github.com/travis-infrastructure/terraform-config).

 ## What is this?